pierreprinetti/certbot/README.md

 ## Example: Manual dns-01 challenge

+The examples use Podman.
+Substitute [`podman`][podman] with `docker` if you prefer that.

-The expected outcome is to have the certificates saved in a Docker volume, so that it can be easily mounted into the webserver container:
+The expected outcome is to have the certificates saved in a volume, so that it can be easily mounted into the webserver container:

 ```
-docker volume create --name https-certs
+podman volume create --name https-certs
 ```

 Prepare to manually edit your DNS zone with the provided instructions:

 ```
-docker run --rm -it \
+podman run --rm -it \
 	-v https-certs:/etc/letsencrypt \
-	docker.io/pierreprinetti/certbot certonly \
+	quay.io/pierreprinetti/certbot certonly \
 		--manual \
 		--preferred-challenges=dns \
 		-m me@example.com \